fairsilas/South-China-Sea-Game/Outline.md

 ## VII.
 Devlog and Resources

-### Kanban Progress Tracking
+### Trello Progress Tracking
 - Track development progress and planning on a Trello board.

 ### Video Devlog
 - Regular video updates on the game's development.

-### Concept Art
-- Incorporate concept art into the game's design to enhance the visual experience.

 ## VIII.
 Conclusion

 ### Closing Remarks
-- Summarize the immersive and historically rich experience offered by the "South China Sea Game."
+- Restate the purpose of the game and give very bief summery of plot
+- Any other comments or closing remarks